atreyasha/mv-temporal-rgan/README.md

 ### Overview

 This project is focused on developing recurrent GAN architecture(s) that can generate biomedical time series.
 In terms of methodologies, we are inspired by the RGAN and RCGAN (conditional RGAN) architecture proposed by [Esteban, Hyland and Rätsch 2017](https://arxiv.org/abs/1706.02633).
-We aim to modify and further develop existing frameworks.
-In terms of biomedical data, we aim to work with the existing MIMIC-III benchmarks which are documented in [Harutyunyan, Khachatrian, Kale, Ver Steeg and Galstyan 2019](https://arxiv.org/abs/1703.07771).
-The MIMIC-III benchmark workflows can be found in the following public GitHub [repository](https://github.com/YerevaNN/mimic3-benchmarks).
+In terms of biomedical data, we aim to work with the existing MIMIC-III benchmarks documented in [Harutyunyan, Khachatrian, Kale, Ver Steeg and Galstyan 2019](https://arxiv.org/abs/1703.07771) with the following public GitHub [repository](https://github.com/YerevaNN/mimic3-benchmarks).

 **Note:** This project is incomplete.
 Details of its current status can be found on the bottom of this [page](src/README.md).